+• Does the firm-level TFP of Japanese manufacturers predict their future stock returns?

+\Rightarrow Yes.

-- Does the firm-level TFP of Japanese manufacturers predict their future stock returns? - \Rightarrow Yes. - Is the relationship negative similar to previous US studies? - $\Rightarrow\,$ No. High TFP Japanese manufacturing firms have high future stock returns. - What is the reason behind the predictive power of TFP for future returns? - \Rightarrow Risks related to intangible expenditure, primarily those for R&D and personnel, explain a substantial fraction of the predictive power of firm-level TFP. - $\Rightarrow~$ Mispricing with limits-to-arbitrage does not explain the relationship.
+• Is the relationship negative, similar to recent US studies?

+$\Rightarrow\,$ No. High TFP Japanese manufacturing firms have high future stock returns.

+- What is the reason behind the predictive power of TFP for future returns? - ⇒ Risks related to intangible expenditure, primarily those for R&D and personnel, explain a substantial fraction of the predictive power of firm-level TFP.
+Organisational capital also appears to be important. - $\Rightarrow\,$ Mispricing due to limits-to-arbitrage does not explain the relationship.